Heron-Repositories/Heron/README.md

 # Heron

-A more thorough description of both why Heron exists in the first place and how to use it (before the advent of a full manual) can be found in [this document](https://medium.com/@gdimitri/heron-a-hybrid-approach-to-data-pipelines-in-python-aa7719fe8f2e).
+A more thorough description of both why Heron exists in the first place and some info on how to use it can be found in [this document](https://medium.com/@gdimitri/heron-a-hybrid-approach-to-data-pipelines-in-python-aa7719fe8f2e).

+The manual is currently under construction [here](https://heron-42ad.readthedocs.io/en/latest/index.html).

 ## Introduction